-Our Campaign for Local Abattoirs began in 2018 with National Craft Butchers and support from other organisations including the Rare Breeds Survival Trust and Pasture-Fed Livestock Association.
+Our Campaign for Local Abattoirs began in 2018 with National Craft Butchers and support from other organisations including the Rare Breeds Survival Trust and Pasture for Life.
 This contributed to an inquiry undertaken by the All-Party Parliamentary Group for Animal Welfare whose 2020 report recommended the creation of an Abattoir Sector Group (ASG).
-We co-founded the ASG later that year and work closely with the other members of the steering group to provide a unified voice for the small and local abattoir sector and advise government on behalf of the industry.
+We co-founded the ASG later that year and work closely with the other members of the steering group to provide a unified voice for the small and local abattoir sector, advising government on behalf of the industry.

 Steering group members include: